 In a market full of exciting skinny bundle options, Philo stands out for being just a little different from the others.
 What is Philo?
-Well, it's a live TV streaming service, for sure.
-But, unlike competitors like Sling TV and AT&T TV Now, Philo deliberately excludes cable news networks, local news stations, and sports nets from their channel line-up.
-That's because those particular channels account for a disproportionately large part of the expense that comes with a pay TV service.
-Since Philo is skipping the pricier channels, it can offer the channels it does have for a whole lot less than the competition tends to charge.
-Philo is carving out a niche for itself in the budget streaming space, and it's certainly worth looking at if you're interested in an affordable live TV solution.
-Below, we'll law out everything that you need to know about Philo, including how to get a Philo free trial, what channels Philo has, how to cancel Philo, and more.
+It’s a live TV streaming service, but it’s a bit different from competitors like Sling TV and AT&T TV Now, Philo deliberately excludes most cable news networks, local TV stations, and sports channels from its channel lineup.
+That's because those particular channels account for a disproportionately large part of a typical pay-TV bill.
+Since Philo is skipping the pricier channels, it can offer the channels it does have for a whole lot less than the competition charges.
+Philo has carved out a niche for itself in the budget streaming space, and it's certainly worth looking at if you're interested in an affordable live TV solution.
+Below, we'll lay out everything that you need to know about Philo, including how to get a Philo free trial, what channels Philo has, how to cancel Philo, and more.

 Philo's low price is due to the channels that it doesn't have: local stations, cable news networks, and sports channels.
 That's a significant thing.
 Most options on the skinny bundle market offer ESPN, ESPN2, FS1, FS2, NBCSN, and even regional sports networks.
 Most offer at least a few of the major networks (ABC, CBS, Fox, and NBC), with live local feeds in select areas.
 And most offer CNN and, sometimes, other cable news networks.
 Philo, by contrast, has none of these.